 Prevalent myths related to COVID-19 vaccinations

-There are plenty of myths which are discouraging people from showing up at the vaccination centres, causing a huge blow to India’s fight against the Coronavirus.
-Here we have listed a few myths which CDC has described as completely baseless –
+There are plenty of myths that are discouraging people from showing up at the vaccination centres, causing a huge blow to India’s fight against the Coronavirus.
+Here we have listed a few myths which CDC has described as completely baseless:

-- After getting a COVID-19 vaccine, I will test positive for the disease in viral test
+- After getting a COVID-19 vaccine, I will test positive for the disease in the viral test.

 - I have already recovered from COVID-19 once.
 So, I do not need the vaccine

 - Getting the vaccine will affect my ability to have a baby in future.